The umbrella term of leukemia encompasses several distinct types of leukemia, including acute myeloid leukemia (AML).

 Other treatment options include stem cell transplant or a clinical trial of new therapies.

 When an individual has no evidence of disease after treatment, it’s called remission or complete remission.
-Remission means these three criteria are met:
+Remission means these

 - The bone marrow has fewer than 5 percent blast cells.